abisop/nuttx-docs/en/platforms/xtensa/esp32/boards/esp32-ethernet-kit/index.md

 ### RMII Clock Sourced Externally by PHY

-By default, the ESP32-Ethernet-Kit is configured to provide RMII clock for the IP101GRI PHY's 50M\_CLKO output.
+By default, the ESP32-Ethernet-Kit is configured to provide RMII clock for the IP101GRI PHY\'s 50M\_CLKO output.
 The clock signal is generated by the frequency multiplication of 25 MHz crystal connected to the PHY.
 For details, please see the figure below.

-![RMII Clock from IP101GRI PHY](esp32-ethernet-kit-rmii-clk-from-phy.png)
+![RMII Clock from IP101GRI PHY](esp32-ethernet-kit-rmii-clk-from-phy.png){.align-centeralign-center}

 Please note that the PHY is reset on power up by pulling the RESET\_N signal down with a resistor.
 ESP32 should assert RESET\_N high with